Port health controls in Brazil

 Although it has been half a century since soya bean exports kicked in, it was only recently that China surpassed Europe as the top destination for the ever-larger Brazilian shipments – and that the risks associated with the sea carriage of this commodity over longer distances expanded.

 Transit time to Asia is more than twice that taken to most European ports, and soya bean is a living cargo with an inherent tendency to deteriorate over time, depending on its moisture content and temperature.
-Indeed, in recent years, sea carriers and P&I insurers have been faced with substantial claims and demands for security due to cargo deterioration during the voyage from Brazil.
+Indeed, in recent years, sea carriers and P&I insurers have faced substantial claims and demands for security due to cargo deterioration during the voyage from Brazil.

-Based on our hands-on experience and following the guidelines of international authorities and leading P&I clubs, we also provide advice on the main cargo risks in view of local factors and best practices for loading and carrying the precious bean across the seas.
+Based on our hands-on experience and following the guidelines of international authorities and leading P&I clubs, we also provide advice on the main cargo risks in view of local factors and best practices for loading and carrying this precious bean across the seas.

 We hope this guide will be a useful source of reference and practical information, and we welcome your comments and suggestions for corrections and improvements.
 We will do our best to keep an updated version available for free download on our website.